FridayFaerie/fantasice/README.md

 made as attempt at hyprland ricing competition unfortunately did not have time to do more :(

+if you're wondering where the git history is, check FridayFaerie/quickshell

 I do not include copyrighted assets that I've no right to distribute; sources are below

 font: https://www.1001fonts.com/caslonia-font.html